sidxz/inspec-handler/README.md

 * __whitelist__ is a white spaced array, if defined, inspec handler will run test suites for them.
 This will override the runlist.
 In other words, inspec handler will only run test suites for the whitelist array. example whitelist %w(cookbook1::default cookbook2::install)
 * __blacklist__ is a white spaced array that removes the defined recipes from the test suite array.
 Tests for these recipes will be skipped from the run list.
 * __environment__ is a white spaced array, when defined will restrict the inspec handler to run only in the defined environments.
 By default inspec handlers runs in all environment.
+* __production_environment__ defines your production environment in which inspec_handler will run only if there is a change in the runlist.
+If this is not set, all the inspec_tests are run on each chef-client run.
 # Actions
 This resource has the following actions:
 ```ruby